Soularflare/Cerberus/README.md

   - Pin 37(GPIO 26)
   - Pin 39(GND)

-The pinout selection can be reconfigured by altering
+The pinout selection can be reconfigured by altering the pin selections in bootup.py and Shutdown.py.
+The addition of a shutdown button is a completely optional component that provides a method to safely shut down the Raspberry Pi externally and can be ignored completely if desired.